 "We gladly welcome that the President signed under a law amendment that will soon enable official publishing of the data on the environmental pollution.
 However, we wish to contribute to the effort of the state institutions and to show how the data might be clearly presented.
 We hope that our preliminary list of the top-ten largest polluters will help to improve the reporting system and increase the interest of the public,” says Dmitriy Kalmykov, Director of the EcoMuseum Karaganda.

-The non-governmental organizations EcoMuseum, CINEST and Eco Mangystau from Kazakhstan and Arnika from the Czech Republic have analysed the official data reported by the industrial companies to the Ministry of Energy, and prepared their presentation.
-To reduce impact of the industrial pollution on human health is especially important in Kazakhstan, where number of cities with hundreds of thousand inhabitants is closely tied with heavy industry.
-The appalling situation however has its solution: there is number of progressive technologies and ways of operation available that can significantly reduce risks.
+The non-governmental organizations EcoMuseum, CINEST and Eco Mangystau from Kazakhstan, and Arnika from the Czech Republic have analysed the official data reported by the industrial companies to the Ministry of Energy, and prepared their presentation.
+To reduce the impact of industrial pollution on human health is especially important in Kazakhstan, where number of cities with hundreds of thousand inhabitants is closely tied with heavy industry.
+The appalling situation however has a solution: there is number of progressive technologies and ways of operation available that can significantly reduce risks.
 Publishing the pollution data is a first step for their introduction.

 “We are happy to bring the tools of our good practice to Kazakhstan.
 Lessons learnt from both mistakes and successes that we experienced can save valuable time and bring faster progress.
 Larger informational openness contributes to cleaner environment, happier local communities, and often also to savings in industrial operations,” says Martin Skalsky of Arnika, Czech Republic.